68rajat68/Tic_Tac_Toe/README.md

 * Smooth turn-taking logic
 * Win detection for horizontal, vertical, and diagonal lines
 * Draw detection when the board is full

+## How to Play
+Players take turns clicking on empty squares on the board.

+* The first player to complete a row, column, or diagonal of their symbol (X or O) wins.
+* If all squares are filled without a winner, the game ends in a draw.

 ## Getting Started